-- To make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
-For the Authority, that Officer is the Treasurer; - b) To manage its affairs to secure the economic, efficient and effective use of resources and to safeguard its assets; - c) To approve the Statement of Accounts.
+- a) To make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
+For the Authority, that Officer is the Chief Financial Officer; - b) To manage its affairs to secure the economic, efficient and effective use of resources and to safeguard its assets; - c) To approve the Statement of Accounts.

-The Treasurer is responsible for the preparation of the Authority's Statement of Accounts in accordance with proper practices set out in the CIPFA/LASAAC "Code of Practice on Local Authority Accounting in the United Kingdom" (The Code).
+The Chief Financial Officer is responsible for the preparation of the Authority's Statement of Accounts in accordance with proper practices set out in the CIPFA/LASAAC "Code of Practice on Local Authority Accounting in the United Kingdom" (The Code).

-In preparing the Statement of Accounts, the Treasurer has:
+In preparing the Statement of Accounts, the Chief Financial Officer has: